-The Finance Minister has announced that the Government is projected to spend approximately 831 Billions for fiscal year 2021-2022.
+The Finance Minister has announced that the Government is projected to spend approximately $831 Billion for fiscal year 2021-2022.
 The Minister was tabling his estimates of expenditures for Fiscal year 2021-2022.

-Which is approximately 11.3 percent of Annual Revenue tells quite a story.
-This COVID assault has really devasted our and other national economies.
-But too many e I o jez can withstand such a shock and.
-It send itz leaders to the International Monitory Fund (IMF) for assistance.
+The $73 Billion dollars lost this calendar year, which is approximately 11.3 percent of annual revenue, tells quite a story.
+This COVID assault has really devastated Jamaica and other National economies.
+Not too many countries could withstand such a shock which sent its leaders to the International Monitory Fund (IMF) for assistance.

-This will be used to buy some two million doses of vaccine.
-This will give 60 percent of our estimated population of 3 million with free vaccines.
-This will be enough to cause hurd immunity to occur.
+This will be used to buy some two million doses of vaccines.
+This will give 60 percent of our estimated population of 3 million, free vaccines.
+This will be enough to cause herd immunity to occur.

 This happened despite an independent Central Bank.
 Bank of Jamaica Governor Richard Byles has said:

 The Jamaican economy is showing signs of recovery despite the onslaught of the Coronavirus.